 Age of Exhibit means for example, if exhibit on day of show is 7 months and 16 days old, the animal exhibit number card will display age as '7', exhibit having attained 7 months.

 Apprentice Judge a person who is being trained to be a Judge.
-At shows the Apprentice Judge is under the direct supervision of the nominated judge and has no Input into final judging decisions, even though the apprentice may be called upon from time to time, at the nominated Judge's discretion, to give oral reasoning for the Judge's placing.
-The Apprentice Judge shall not officiate as a Judge at any AAA Ltd. sanctioned shows until fully qualified as an AAA Ltd. approved Judge.
-Association the Australian Alpaca Association Ltd. Association Representative a person appointed by the Show Society.
+At shows the

+Apprentice Judge is under the direct supervision of the nominated judge and has no Input into final judging decisions, even though the apprentice may be called upon from time to time, at the nominated Judge's discretion, to give oral reasoning for the Judge's placing.
+The Apprentice Judge shall not officiate as a Judge at any AAA Ltd. sanctioned shows until fully qualified as an

+AAA Ltd. approved Judge.

+Association the Australian Alpaca Association Ltd.

+Association Representative a person appointed by the Show Society.

 Authorised Agent the person authorised to enter animals and fleeces on behalf of the owner (exhibitor).

 Chief Steward the person responsible for the management of the Show on the day and adherence to these rules.
 (May also be the Convenor.)

 Convenor the person responsible for the organisation of the show. eAlpaca on-line International Alpaca Register (IAR) and show system.
 Entire all genitalia shall be complete, properly formed and proportioned for normal reproduction.

 Exhibit an animal or a fleece, as the class in which the exhibit is competing requires.

 Exhibitor the financial member in whose herd an entire or wethered animal is registered or, in the case of fleeces, was at the time of shearing.

 Fleece Steward a person who is responsible for assisting the fleece judge in one or more of the following capacities: placing fleeces in their appropriate classes, fleece weighing and recording the Judge's remarks and scores on the Show Score Sheet.

-Immediate Family/Partner a spouse, descendant, parent, grandparent, employer or employee
+Immediate Family/Partner a spouse, descendant, parent, grandparent, employer or employee or person who has a share of ownership with the Judge in the animal being judged.

 Inspection Steward the person responsible for inspecting alpacas prior to the commencement of animal judging.

-Judge the person appointed by the association to judge classes.
-Ring Steward the person controlling activities in the show ring during animal judging.
-Show Society the body under the auspices of which the Show is being conducted (in the case of agricultural shows).
-Show Catalogue the written records of each class and details of every animal and fleece entered as exhibits.
-Show Schedule the conditions of entry and classes prescribed by the Association for the conduct of Shows.
+the person appointed by the association to judge classes.
+Judge the person controlling activities in the show ring during animal Ring Steward judging.

+the body under the auspices of which the Show is being conducted Show Society the written records of each class and details of every animal and Show Catalogue fleece entered as exhibits.

+(in the case of agricultural shows).

+the conditions of entry and classes prescribed by the Association for the conduct of Shows.
+Show Schedule

 Wether a male animal that has been castrated.